Oak Tutorial

 line 4: invalid derivation "y"

-After the second line, the context contains only x.
-That's enough to prove the third line, after which the context contains only not not x.
+After the second line, the buffer contains only x.
+That's enough to prove the third line, after which the buffer contains only not not x.
 The fourth line then fails.

 Labels and by